Developing SAP Commerce Cloud Locally

 - SAP Commerce Cloud automation (release notes) - feature releases typically occur every 1-2 months, patches ongoing.

-- SAP Commerce Cloud Extension Packs (release notes, documentation) - available only for Commerce Cloud on Public Cloud customers using SAP Commerce Core 1905.
-Releases occur each month.
+- SAP Commerce Cloud Extension Packs - available only for Commerce Cloud on Public Cloud customers using SAP Commerce Core 1905.
+Replaced starting with Commerce 2005 by the Integration Extension pack (see below)

 Requires the use of a compatible version: